 I begin by setting out some of the context and background to the current initiatives.
-I go on to outline some key features of anti-racist education and campaigns to decolonize the university-and the curriculum in particular.
-To analyze this complex issue, I use a range of methods from across a range of sites.
-In this paper I draw on over 10 years' experience of working on racial and ethnic equality issues and policy in a Russell Group university.
-This is supplemented by further informal and formal data gathering through public race equality networks and sector events over the past 20 years.
-As such the paper draws on auto/ethnographic material, and I also use data from a small-scale qualitative project about developing and sustaining an "inclusive curriculum" within a so-called "elite" institution.
-In short, this is a paper that draws upon materials and data that come from both within a single institution and across the sector over the large part of working life as a woman of color who has experienced much of which I analyze here.
-For this reason, to protect anonymity, I deliberately obscure detail about which institutions, when data was gathered and detail on who is speaking and use representative quotes and observations that illustrate patterns and themes under investigation.
+I go on to outline some key features of anti-racist education and campaigns to decolonise the university - and the curriculum in particular.
+I draw on over ten years' experience of working on racial and ethnic equality issues and policy in a Russell Group university.
+I also use data from a specific project about developing and sustaining an 'inclusive curriculum' within this so-called 'elite' institution.
+This data is supplemented by further informal and formal data gathering through race equality networks and sector events over the past twenty years.
+In short, this is a paper that draws upon materials and data that come from both within a single institution and across the sector over the large part of working life as a woman of colour who has experienced much of which I analyse here.
+For this reason, in places, I deliberately obscure detail of which institutions, when data was gathered and detail on who is speaking, and use representative quotes and observations that illustrate patterns and themes under investigation.
 For the purposes of this paper I draw more heavily upon work with and for students than staff to consider what is at stake in the shift in discourse away from anti-racist work to decolonial work in universities.
 As suggested above, it is evident that both approaches raise important questions about the role and importance of identity, locatedness and positionality in knowledge production within and outside of HEIs.
-More importantly, they reveal the ongoing instability of the term 'race', the importance of racial knowledge and the tenacity of racisms.
-I argue that understandings of anti-racist and decolonial work often do not share many of the aims and objectives of "equalities agendas" which have come under the control of managerialist, audit cultures and the discourse of accountability.
-I suggest that there appears to be a political and intellectual amnesia about earlier critical interventions on race, racism and ethnicity; and that this and contemporary critical work can challenge the corporate approach to equalities in universities as businesses.
+More importantly, they reveal the ongoing instability of the term race, the importance of racial knowledge and the tenacity of racisms.
+I argue that understandings of anti-racist and decolonial work often do not share many of the aims and objectives of 'equalities agendas' which have come under the control of managerialist, audit cultures and the discourse of accountability.
+I suggest that there appears to be something of a political and intellectual amnesia about earlier critical interventions on race, racism and ethnicity; and that this and contemporary critical work can challenge the corporate approach to equalities in universities as businesses.